 Surf Boarding, Wave Surfing, or Just Surfing?
 Understanding the Lingo

-Why Not ‘Surf Boarding’?
+Why Not Just Say ‘Surf Boarding’?

 And What About ‘Wave Surfing’?